Why do Asians excel in the United States?

 USA public schools let go of nationalism

-However, the Star Spangled Banner is still played in sports gatherings, sometimes with embellishments, which are considered inappropriate in Asian countries.
+Although the Star Spangled Banner is still played in sports gatherings, embellishments are allowed, something that many Asians would find inappropriate.

 School uniforms impose discipline